France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 1. Transport: the leading source of greenhouse gas emissions

 With 31% of emissions in France, transport is the most polluting sector.
-Road freight and private cars are the main contributors to this final carbon footprint.
+The road freight and the private car are the main contributors to this final carbon footprint.

 2. Industry: a challenge for the ecological transition

-Industry accounts for 20% of France's carbon footprint, notably via the steel, chemicals and cement industries.
+Industry accounts for 20% of the carbon footprint, notably via the steel industry, the chemicals and the cement.
 Despite aid from theEuropean Union, transformation remains slow.

 Article empreinte carbone france (10).png